josdeweger/CosmosDb.Migrator/README.md

       will create batches of tasks and run them using `Task.WhenAll`.
 When Bulk Execution is enabled on the CosmosDb Client (which it should!), the CosmosDb Client will be smart enough to handle these tasks as performant as possible
     - the new version will be stored with the same partition key, overwriting the existing document
-    - when all migrations are finished a `versionDocument` will be created inside the same collection, storing the `documentType` and the current `version`
+    - when all migrations are finished a `versionDocument` will be created/updated inside the same collection, storing the `documentType` and the current `version`
 - When performing a `Down` migration, a version must be added as a parameter to the runner, so it knows to what version to downgrade to.
 Then it will:
     - filter out all the migration definitions that are bigger than the version specified
     - execute the actions defined in the migration definitions `down` method in descending order
-    - when all migrations are finished a `versionDocument` will be created inside the same collection, storing the `documentType` and the current `version`
+    - when all migrations are finished a `versionDocument` will be created/updated inside the same collection, storing the `documentType` and the current `version`

 ### Renaming a collection